JohnL3/milestone-project-four/README.md

 This is achieved when you signup, you are directed to your own page where you can create recipes, view your recipes, collect recipes and edit your own recipes.

-As a user I should be able to collect other peoples reciipes.
+As a user I should be able to collect other peoples recipes.
 This is achieved on the view a recipe page where there is a icon you can click on and it will add it to the collect recipe section of your page.

 As a user I should be able to like recipes.